The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Cabo, Mexico: Julie Byrd of CaboVillas.

 Best location for sporty travelers

 Sport fishing is huge in Cabo—marlin, dorado, and tuna especially.
-Most fishing charters depart from the Cabo San Lucas Marina, plus there’s great hiking just outside town and excellent rock climbing near the famous arch right off the coast.
+Most fishing charters, snorkeling trips, and dive boats depart directly from the Cabo San Lucas Marina, plus there’s great hiking just outside town.
 For these activities, base yourself in or just outside Cabo San Lucas.
-(Personally, I start the first day of every trip to Cabo by cruising out to the arch in Cabo Bay on a stand-up paddleboard, then jumping off Pelican Rock into the warm water.)
+(Julie likes to start the first day of every trip to Cabo by cruising out to the arch in Cabo San Lucas Bay on a stand-up paddleboard, then jumping off Pelican Rock into the warm water.)

 Best location for a taste of village life

-San José del Cabo offers charming architecture, courtyard restaurants, and many art galleries—though it can be hard to find a rental villa that is walking distance from this historic town.
+San José del Cabo offers charming historic architecture, courtyard restaurants, and many art galleries—though it can be hard to find a rental villa that is walking distance from this historic town.
+If you stay near San José del Cabo, don’t miss the Thursday Evening Art Walk that takes place from November through June, when galleries keep their doors open late, music fills the streets, and restaurants offer specials.

 Best location for a family with young children

-The end of the Corridor closer to Cabo San Lucas, so that you’re outside the party scene, but still close to the main beach as well a dolphin center (swimming allowed!) and the departure point for snorkeling tours.
+The end of the Corridor closer to Cabo San Lucas, so that you’re outside the party scene, but still close to Cabo’s main beach (Médano) as well a dolphin center and the departure point for snorkeling tours.

 Best location for a big group

-Pedregal: This exclusive, gated community is the most prestigious area in Cabo San Lucas proper, with beautiful houses and excellent proximity to Cabo’s marina, downtown, Médano Beach, and dining.
+Hands down, Pedregal: This exclusive, gated community is the most prestigious area in Cabo San Lucas proper, with beautiful vacation homes and excellent proximity to Cabo’s marina, downtown, Médano Beach, and dining.
 Since you have the option of all things Cabo, it’s a great place to stay at any age.

 Do’s and Dont’s

 If you’re traveling at any time of year other than summer, make sure your villa’s pool is heated for those early-morning and evening dips; the midday gets warm, so you’ll also want air conditioning.
-If you need to stay connected, ask about Wi-Fi and Vonage phone service.
-And at least for me, a Jacuzzi is essential!
+If you need to stay connected, ask about Wi-Fi.
+And decided whether a Jacuzzi is essential.
+If you’re staying in a beachfront location, ask if the villa comes equipped with chairs, umbrellas, snorkel gear, and the like.

 Worth splurging on

-A multi-course meal from one of our gourmet private chefs feels decadent, but it’s cheaper than a blowout dinner at an upscale restaurant.
-Same for spa treatments: We can set up part of your villa to feel like a spa, with infused water and candles, but you’ll pay less than at a local resort.
-We can also pre-stock your fridge with groceries—or just a few snacks and drinks so that you don’t have to run to the store as soon as you arrive.
+A multi-course meal from one of Julie’s gourmet private chefs feels decadent, but it’s cheaper than a blowout dinner at an upscale restaurant.
+Same for in-villa spa treatments: She can set up part of your villa to feel like a personalized spa, with infused water and glowing candles, but you’ll pay less than at a local resort.
+She can also pre-stock your fridge with groceries to your choosing—or just a few snacks and drinks so that you don’t have to run to the store as soon as you arrive.

 Not worth splurging on

 Pre-booking lots of activities.
-Many clients—especially families—want to schedule outings for every day of their trip.
+Julie says that many travelers—especially families—want to schedule outings for every day of their trip.
 And then they get to Cabo, fall in love with the view from a lounge chair at their villa, and never want to leave.
-Don’t overbook yourself, or you’ll end up paying cancellation penalties.
-Unless it’s December or March, you can call our concierge in the morning and sign up for pretty much any activity later that same day.
+Her advice: Don’t overbook yourself, or you’ll end up paying cancellation penalties.
+Unless it’s December or March, you can call her concierge in the morning and sign up for pretty much any activity later that same day.

-I love May, when the weather is mild and there’s no chance of rain.
+Julie loves May, when the weather is mild and there’s minimal chance of rain.
 Plus, villa rates are lower than in high season (December through April), and it’s less busy.
-Another good time is early November, when you have similar weather and thinner crowds, plus the big-game fishing is fantastic and the water is still warm.
+Another good time is November, when you have similar weather and thinner crowds, plus the big-game fishing is fantastic and the water is still warm.
+Families should consider Thanksgiving, when prices are considerably lower than Christmas.

 Making reservations without enough information about the beaches in Los Cabos (the collective term for the cities of Cabo San Lucas and San Jose del Cabo, plus the “Corridor” that runs between them).
 A number of beaches in Cabo aren’t safe for swimming, due to strong surf and undertows.
-And only the main beach in Cabo San Lucas, Médano Beach, has the bustling sea and sand activities—parasailing, jet-skiing, open-air bars, and more—that many people associate with the area.
+It’s important to note that the main beach in Cabo San Lucas, Médano Beach, is where you’ll find the bustling sea and sand activities—parasailing, jet-skiing, open-air bars, and more—that many people associate with the area.

 The most critical issue is location.
 Cabo San Lucas is where all the nightlife happens, and it’s the launching point for many land and sea adventures.
 San José del Cabo, on the other hand, is a quiet, charming city.
 The 30-mile Corridor between the two is composed primarily of gated communities without a central town.
 First, figure out what’s important to you: Do you want to be close to restaurants and bars?
 Do you need seclusion and privacy?
 Do you expect proximity to a swimmable beach?
 The answers will help narrow down the right location for your group.